artur-ciocanu/launch.en/help/launch-reference/managing-resources/data-elements.md

 ## Built-in data elements

-If you used any of the following data elements in the past, you must create custom data element in tags:
+You must create custom data element in the tags workspace if you previously used any of the following data elements:

 * URI
 * Protocol